-We find these Market Comparable and Rule of Thumb methods to potentially be very misleading as they do not take into account the individual characteristics, strengths, and weaknesses of each different and unique company.
+We find these Rule of Thumb methods can be misleading as they do not take into account the individual characteristics, strengths, and weaknesses of each different and unique company.
 Even if companies appear to present similar financial information, whether it is the mix of business, vendor contracts, management team, customer base, and concentration, or countless other factors, no two companies can be considered mirror images.
 This hinders an exact comparison.
 Additionally, due to the quality and accuracy of the financial reporting in the non-public, middle market sector, information is limited and adjusted earnings calculations commonly differ from company to company.

 Private company valuation is both an art and a science.
-Other than what was discussed, there are many other factors that influence business valuation, including strategic value driven by synergies with complementary businesses and potential acquirers.
+In addition to what was discussed, there are many other factors that impact business valuation, including strategic value driven by synergies with complementary businesses and potential acquirers.
 Ultimately, at the end of the day a business is worth what an acquirer is willing to pay for it.
-It is, however, critical to have a realistic understanding of the value range that your company would likely yield if you were to pursue a transaction.
+It is, however, critical to have a realistic understanding of the value of your company when addressing succession planning, partnership matters, exit strategy options or other important initiatives.

 For more on Business Valuations and services provided by our sister company, Sun Business Valuations, LLC, visit SunBusinessValuations.com.